Are you on a quest for better health and nutritional balance? Delve into the intricacies of nutrient balance ratios in our in-depth analysis.

 Similar-sized nutrients can compete for absorption and uptake.
 Thus, if your supplementation or the fortification of your food is excessive, you may be adversely impacting the absorption of other essential nutrients.

-Micronutrient ratios will more relevant if you consume fortified foods or use supplements.
+Micronutrient ratios will be more relevant if you consume fortified foods or use supplements.
 Because your gut doesn’t deal with concentrated doses of nutrients well, more may be absorbed.